duytq94/demo-integrate-flutter/README.md

 - Clone this repository.
 - Go to Flutter module (duy_flutter_module).
 - Run `flutter pub get`, `flutter build aar`, `flutter build ios-framework` to regenerate AAR and Framework files.
+- You must run these command every time you make code changes in your Flutter module to see affect when run in native.

 ### Android